glevyhas/pix-plot/README.md

 # PixPlot

 This repository contains code that can be used to visualize tens of thousands of images in a two-dimensional projection within which similar images are clustered together.
-The image analysis uses Tensorflow's Inception bindings, and the visualization layer uses a custom WebGL viewer.
+The image analysis uses (by default) a pre-trained captioning neural network from Google called [Inception](https://ai.google/research/pubs/pub43022), discarding the final labels and using the penultimate layer to provide 2,048-dimensional visual features.
+The visualization layer uses a custom WebGL viewer.

 ![App preview](./assets/images/preview.png?raw=true)